5 Inquiry

 The contrast to having a questioning attitude is having a settled attitude.1 Friedman holds that to believe something is to treat the question of whether it is true as being affirmatively settled, and I’m adopting the same position here.
 This attitude is deeply related to inquiry.
 Typically things are settled as the result of inquiry.
 Also typically, one does not inquire into something one has settled.
 Friedman holds a further claim: if one does inquire into something one has settled, this is a kind of mistake.
 It is incoherent to both have a questioning and a settled attitude towards the same question.
 I’m going to disagree with this further claim, while mostly adopting the broad picture she develops.

 1 These are contrasts, but they don’t exhaust the space.
 One might not have an attitude to a question.
-And one might not treat a question as settled while not inquiring into it, because one treats the question as unworthy of effort, or impossible to make progress on.
+I’d also say that one might not treat a question as settled while not inquiring into it, because one treats the question as unworthy of effort, or impossible to make progress on.
+As Friedman (2024a) notes, it gets complicated to say something coherent about these cases while allowing for the possibility of inquiry to be reopened.

 The main difference between her picture and the picture of inquiry I’m using concerns where beliefs go in inquiry.
 I think that treating something as settled is most fundamentally about willingness to use it as the beginning of a new inquiry.
 The essential feature of belief is that it starts inquiry, not that it ends inquiry.
 What makes an attitude a belief is not that inquiry into it is settled, it’s that it can be used in the process of settling open questions.
 I used to think that whether one identified beliefs with settled states, or with the inputs to inquiry, was only a difference of emphasis, and a pretty minor one at that.
 After all, beliefs are typically the outputs of one inquiry and then serve as inputs to another; whether one takes one or other of these roles to be more fundamental seems like a pretty esoteric question.
 But I’ve come to think that actually quite a bit turns on it.
 If you think beliefs are fundamentally the things that inquiry start with, then there is a little gap in the argument that one should not inquire into what one already believes.